bibliotechy/ikaria/src/articles/counter-narrative-for-psychic-diversity.md

 >
 > The Icarus Project was created in the beginning of the 21st century by a group
 > of people diagnosed in the contemporary language as Bipolar or
-> Manic-Depressive.Defining ourselves outside convention we see our condition
+> Manic-Depressive.
+Defining ourselves outside convention we see our condition
 > as a dangerous gift to be cultivated and taken care of rather than as a
 > disease or disorder needing to be ‘cured.’
 With this double edged blessing we
 > have the ability to fly to places of great vision and creativity, but like the
 > boy Icarus, we also have the potential to fly dangerously close to the
 > sun—into realms of delusion and psychosis—and crash in a blaze of fire and
-> confusion.At our heights we may find ourselves capable of creating music,
+> confusion.
+At our heights we may find ourselves capable of creating music,
 > art, words, and inventions which touch people’s souls and change the course of
 > history.
 At our depths we may end up alienated and alone, incarcerated in
 > psychiatric institutions, or dead by our own hands.